-1 the use of monetary, labor, and environmental regulations that create 2 competitive trade advantages; 3 2.
+- 1 the use of monetary, labor, and environmental regulations that create 2 competitive trade advantages; 3 2.
 Elimination of "credit" for supply management programs (WTO blue box); 4 3.
-Requirements that domestic support programs be de-coupled; 5 4.
+Requirements that domestic support programs be de-coupled: 5 4.
 Importation of agricultural products from countries that do not grow or 6 produce such products; 7 5.
-The use of embargoes and tariffs on farm commodities to further 8 international trade or international relations objectives that are not directly 9 related to the success of family farmers in the United States; and 10 6.
-The Investor State Dispute Settlement (ISDS).
-11 B. TRADE PROMOTION AUTHORITY (FAST-TRACK) 12 We support the immediate repeal of Trade Promotion Authority (TPA).
-13 We oppose: 14 1.
-Fast-track negotiating authority for the president; and 15 2.
-The fast-track system of ratification of trade agreements in which the entire 16 trade package must be approved without amendment or rejected in total by 17 Congress.
-18 Congress should have full opportunity to review and amend provisions of a trade 19 agreement, consistent with the authority and power endowed by the U.S. Constitution.
-20 Because agriculture is only one area considered in the trade agreement negotiation, 21 fast-track could easily sweep agricultural concerns aside.
-22 C. FAIR AND TRANSPARENT TRADE PRACTICES 23 U.S. products entering international trade are subject to various potential 24 exclusionary mechanisms, impediments, and manipulations.
-These barriers to fair trade 25 include tariffs, unnecessary phytosanitary requirements, arbitrarily adjusted exchange 26 rates, prejudicially applied border and value-added taxes, as well as selectively applied 27 local taxes and regulations specifically designed to prevent fair and equitable treatment 28 of our products.
-These unfair trade practices are a significant economic burden on 29 domestic producers.
-Therefore, we support:

-1. Anti-dumping petitions on behalf of all U.S. producers;
+The use of embargoes and tariffs on farm commodities to further 8 international trade or international relations objectives that are not directly 9 related to the success of family farmers in the United States; 10 6.
+The Investor State Dispute Settlement (ISDS); and 11 7.
+Trade policies that increase market concentration or that directly benefit 12 dominant firms.
+13 B. TRADE PROMOTION AUTHORITY (FAST-TRACK) 14 We support the immediate repeal of Trade Promotion Authority (TPA).
+15 We oppose: 16 1.
+Fast-track negotiating authority for the president; and 17 2.
+The fast-track system of ratification of trade agreements in which the entire 18 trade package must be approved without amendment or rejected in total by 19 Congress.
+20 Congress should have full opportunity to review and amend provisions of a trade 21 agreement, consistent with the authority and power endowed by the U.S. Constitution.
+22 Because agriculture is only one area considered in the trade agreement negotiation, 23 fast-track could easily sweep agricultural concerns aside.
+24 C. FAIR AND TRANSPARENT TRADE PRACTICES 25 U.S. products entering international trade are subject to various potential 26 exclusionary mechanisms, impediments, and manipulations.
+These barriers to fair trade 27 include tariffs, unnecessary phytosanitary requirements, arbitrarily adjusted exchange 28 rates, prejudicially applied border and value-added taxes, as well as selectively applied 29 local taxes and regulations specifically designed to prevent fair and equitable treatment 30 of our products.
+These unfair trade practices are a significant economic burden on 31 domestic producers.
+Therefore, we support: - 1.
+Anti-dumping petitions on behalf of all U.S. producers;

 - 2. Creation and implementation of a "green tariff" to be imposed on all imported goods and services produced or created under less restricting environmental constraints than those originating from U.S. sources; - 3.
 Conducting adequate supply chain audits to identify sources of, and seek solutions to, uncompetitive practices that influence price to the final consumer; - 4.
 Re-establishment of the Byrd Amendment; - 5.
-The U.S. Trade Representative investigating countries for revocation of Generalized System of Preferences (GSP) benefits from countries that may no longer qualify for programming and supporting the U.S. Congress looking into the way that other countries subsidize agriculture and its detrimental effects on U.S. farmers; and - 6.
+Removing "digital trade" provisions that might undermine the Right to Repair from existing and proposed international trade agreements; - 6.
+The U.S. Trade Representative investigating countries for revocation of Generalized System of Preferences (GSP) benefits from countries that may no longer qualify for programming and supporting the U.S. Congress looking into the way that other countries subsidize agriculture and its detrimental effects on U.S. farmers; and - 7.
 That the power to levy tariffs should rest with the U.S. Congress, except in times of emergency.
 When emergency tariffs are put in place by an Administration, within 60 days of their enactment Congress should review and vote on whether the tariffs should stay in place.